Spiced Crock Pot Pinto Beans (No Soak, GF)

 a bowl of the crockpot pinto beans served with a cloth napkin and silver spoon

 Making your Pinto Beans in Crock Pot is sooooooo easy.
-And guys, you don’t have to soak your beans overnight, which means this tasty recipe is a dump n start meal that’s ready to cook away when you are. #nosoakbeans
+And guys, you don’t have to soak your beans overnight, which means this tasty recipe is a dump-n-start meal that’s ready to cook away when you are. #nosoakbeans

-Slow Cooker Pinto Beans are an easy recipe to make.
+Like Crockpot Chicken Fajitas, Slow Cooker Pinto Beans are an easy recipe to make.
 Dump all your ingredients in, stir and go about your day.
-It’s a perfect Sunday evening dinner, busy weeknight meal or a game day gathering meal too.
-Packed full of smoky flavors from your ham or bacon, chipotle flakes and smoked paprika, these beans get more delicious the longer they cook.
+It’s a perfect Mexican recipe for a busy weeknight meal like meatless Monday or a for a Taco Tuesday meal too.

 the completed crock pot pinto beans inside a slow cooker and being served with a silver spoon